Criminal lawyer for Manslaughter

 - The degree of negligence involved in the conduct is so serious that it should be treated as criminal conduct.

-Involuntary manslaughter by unlawful and dangerous act, which is committed where you cause the death of a person by an act which is both unlawful and dangerous.
+The act of Involuntary manslaughter by unlawful and dangerous act is committed when death is caused by an act which is both unlawful and dangerous.
 It is not necessary that you were aware that the act was dangerous.
 Provided that a reasonable person would have appreciated that the act was one which in the circumstances, exposed others to the risk of serious injury.

 You will be found not guilty of the offence of Manslaughter by unlawful and dangerous act if the police cannot prove beyond reasonable doubt: